How to Write a Short Story: 9 Easy Steps & Examples for Writers

 Instead, focus on getting your ideas out; describe what arrives in your mind, and don’t worry about word choices or whether or not things are making sense yet.
 You can always come back with a fresh eye and revise for clarity later.

-The aim here is to capture every thought that comes to mind so you have a foundation for working with later.
+The aim here is to capture every thought that comes to mind so you have a foundation that you can with later.

 If you are experiencing writer’s block or are stuck on a plot point or a specific character, you can try out an AI story generator program – while these programs can’t write your story for you, they can help you develop ideas and concepts for your story.